JimmyTheNoob/ForceDisplayer/README.md

 Do not expect ForceDisplayer to do anything useful in Windows.
 ForceDisplayer ONLY works in Unix based distros like Linux and BSD.

+#Future versions of ForceDisplayer will be based on Python!